Automatic Scenario Generation for Robust Optimal Control Problems: Local reduction for optimal control

-We use the local reduction methods for the problem from \eqref{eqn:ProblemStatement} by iteratively solving optimal control problems parametrised by scenarios.
-The proposed algorithm is summarised in Algorithm \ref{alg:LocalReductionGeneral}.
-The algorithm needs an initial guess for the parameters.
-For instance, the initial guess can be obtained by solving \eqref{eqn:ProblemStatement} for one scenario, i.e.\ $\operatorname{card}\mathbb{H}_1=1$.
-In the first step (line 3), the algorithm checks whether worst-case scenarios exist that would lead to a violation of constraints~\eqref{eq:AllConstraints}; note that a solution to~\eqref{eq:Gmax} with $\mathbb{H}=\mathbb{W}^N\times\mathbb{D}$ can be found by solving a number of finite-dimensional optimisation problems in parallel.
+Algorithm~\ref{alg:LocalReductionGeneral} is the local reduction algorithm for robust optimal control.
+The algorithm in iteration $j$ solves an optimal control problem of the form \eqref{eq:Pgamma} or \eqref{eq:Prevised} assuming that the number of scenarios $\operatorname{card} \mathbb{H}_j$ at step~$j$ is finite.
+The algorithm needs an initial guess for the parameters of the controller.
+For instance, the initial guess can be obtained by solving \eqref{eq:Prevised} for one scenario, $\operatorname{card}\mathbb{H}_1=1$.

+In the first step of Algorithm~\ref{alg:LocalReductionGeneral} (line 3), the algorithm checks whether worst-case scenarios exist that would lead to a violation of constraints~\eqref{eq:AllConstraints}.
 If no constraints are violated (line 4), the current parameters give a robust solution to the current set of scenarios $\mathbb{H}_j$.
 If there exists at least one violated constraint, then a scenario corresponding to the maximum constraint violation is added to the scenario set $\mathbb{H}_{j+1}$ in the next iteration (line 7).
-The new set $\mathbb{H}_{j+1}$ is then used to find a new set of control parameters (line 9).
-The algorithm ends if no new scenarios are added, i.e.\ $P=0$.
+The new set $\mathbb{H}_{j+1}$ is then used to find a new set of control parameters (line~9).
+The algorithm ends if no new scenarios are added, i.e.\ $\operatorname{card}\mathbb{H}_{j}= \operatorname{card}\mathbb{H}_{j-1}$.